connorwarme/connorwarme/README.md

 I enjoy building useful content, finding creative solutions, and implementing quality design, while maintaining precision and attention to detail.

-✅ Just completed [The Fan Lair](https://connorwarme.github.io/rop-lair/login), a social media app with a LOTR: Rings of Power theme.
-Built with MERN stack.
 🚀 Amity's [website](https://amitywarme.com)!
 Built a site with Astro for my wife, a pro athlete and registered dietitian.
+✅ Recently completed [The Fan Lair](https://connorwarme.github.io/rop-lair/login), a social media app with a LOTR: Rings of Power theme.
+Built with MERN stack.
 🧑‍💻 In development: updating resume, brushing up on skills, applying for jobs
 🌱 Currently learning Next.js!
 🏔️ Mountain adventurer, mostly 🎿 skiing and 🧗‍♂️ rock climbing